Related Articles: The Best Camping Food and The Best Camping Cookware Review

 - A Durable Bin - Having something like the Rubbermaid 20 gallon tote is great.
 We recommend buying a higher quality, durable bin that won't break and will last longer.
 The 14 gallon tote is also a good option, but it can be really nice to find a bin that will fit your camp stove (we slide ours into the 20 gallon bin at a diagonal and pack the other items around it, more on this to come).

-- A Two-Burner Camp Stove - The first item that is a must have in the car camping world is a quality two-burner camp stove.
-Having a high quality burner to cook on is more than a luxury, it is mandatory!
+- A Two-Burner Camp Stove - The first item that is a must-have in the car camping world is a quality two-burner camp stove.
+Having a high-quality burner to cook on is more than a luxury, it is mandatory!
 The Editors' Choice Award Winning Camp Chef Everest will allow for real cooking, with real, full sized pots and pans, over a proper amount of heat from the burner.
-If you are working on a budget, the Best Buy Coleman Triton is a great option, as it puts out a good flame at a lower cost.
-The Profile Duo Burner/Grill, $100, has a superior flame and a great attachment for the fuel tank.
 If you're in need of a new camp stove, check out the Best Camping Stove review to find your new stove!

 - A Propane Tank and Tree - having a small, refillable propane tank is definitely the way to go when it comes to the camp kitchen.
-A small 1 gallon propane cylinder is a favorite.
-If you combine this with a Propane Distribution Tree, you can connect your stove and a lantern for major luxury!
+A small Worthington 1-Gallon Propane Tank is a favorite (way better than many green bottles).
+If you combine this with a Propane Distribution Tree, you can connect multiple stoves and have one zone for cooking and one zone for boiling water.

 Related Review: The Best Camping Cookware